We are continually exposed to organisms that can cause infection and disease, and our best defence is a strong immune system.

 It takes the good bacteria in your gut around three to six months to recover from a one week course of antibiotics, so you should avoid taking them unnecessarily.
 Unless you need to take them, you should avoid medicines that lower stomach acid, such as proton pump inhibitors, limit your use of nonsteroidal anti-inflammatory painkillers such as ibuprofen, as these can damage the gut and weaken our immune health.

 Some of the most powerful immune-boosting, antiviral, and anti-cancer substances are found in mushrooms.
 The chaga mushroom is truly a superfood – bursting with antioxidants that help to rid the body of disease-causing free radicals, packed with anti-viral abilities, and rich in Beta-D-Glucans, which help to balance your immune system’s response – the disease-fighting chaga mushroom can be consumed as a tea, such as the chaga tea from Ötzibrew.

 Pure Chaga from Ötzibrew was found to have high levels of the mineral manganese, which is required by the body for a whole host of functions.
-Topping up your manganese supplies can help promote healthy bones, prevent disease, control diabetes, prevent epileptic seizures, boost the metabolism, reduce inflammation, prevent osteoporosis, alleviate PMS, improve thyroid health, boost vitamin absorption, improve cognitive function, regulate glucose metabolism and Improves digestion.
+Topping up your manganese supplies can help promote healthy bones, prevent disease, control diabetes, boost the metabolism, reduce inflammation, alleviate PMS, improve thyroid health, boost vitamin absorption, improve cognitive function, regulate glucose metabolism and improve digestion.